slurmulon/gig/README.md

 gig.play()
 ```

+> **Warning**
+>
+> Be sure to unsubscribe to events using the `off` method when you're no longer using them in order to avoid memory leaks!

 ### Timers

 Because the timing needs of each music application are different, `gig` allows you to provide your own custom timers.

 `gig` supports both stateless monotic timers (default) and stateful interval timers.

-It's recommended to use a stateless monotic timer since they are immune to drift.
+It's recommended to use a stateless monotic timer since they are immune to drift, however stateful intervals are more ideal under certain circumstances.

 #### Stateless